 Highly productive, beautiful and functional gardens are achievable in small spaces – and you can create your own backyard or balcony supermarket with some simple techniques.

 I now work part-time as a consultant helping people learn how to be more self-reliant and productive by establishing sustainable gardens at home and school.
-I’m a member of Eudlo Seed Savers, Permaculture Noosa and Biodynamics Agriculture Australia.
-I write, edit and publish an award winning e-publication called Green Journey relating to growing and sourcing healthy local food, sustainability, farmers markets, a wide range of environmental and garden events and helping people learn to tread a little lighter on the planet.
-I am also the Garden Editor for Junkies Magazine and contributing writer for Garden Culture Magazine and Lorna Jane’s Move Nourish Believe blog.
+I’m currently writing a series of Sow Simple Guides and a book on Micro Gardening.
+I’m involved in permaculture, seed saving and biodynamics organisations and write, edit and publish articles relating to growing healthy local food, sustainability and treading a little lighter on the planet.
+I am a contributing writer for a number of publications including Healthy Recipes Magazine, Junkies Magazine, Garden Culture Magazine and Lorna Jane’s Move Nourish Believe blog.
 Other online and print publications I have contributed to include MyApricotHill, Clean Earth Living Magazine (Urban Organic Gardening’ Feature Writer) and Permaculture Noosa’s newsletter.
 Contact me if you’re interested in a feature article for a publication, website or blog.